Asymptotic behavior of the dimension of the Chow variety: Introduction

 \subsection{Organization}

 Section \ref{prelimsection} reviews background material on cycles.
 Section \ref{cyclefamilysection} describes several geometric constructions for families of cycles.
-In Section \ref{divisorsection} we bound the dimension of components of $\Chow(X)$ parametrizing divisors.
-Section \ref{variationsection} introduces the variation function and proves Theorem B and Theorem C. Section \ref{mobilitysection} defines mobility and proves Theorem A. Finally, Section \ref{mobilityexamplesection} discusses some examples of the mobility.
+In Section \ref{chowdimpnsec} we bound the dimension of components of $\Chow(\mathbb{P}^{n})$.
+Finally, section \ref{variationsection} introduces the variation function and proves its basic geometric properties.